TamzinHadasa/rc_scanner/readme.md

 ## Running

+`scanner.py <filtername> [-v / --verbose]`

-Regex matches will be printed to the CLI and logged to a dated subdirectory of the changes subdirectory.
-Include the `-v` / `--verbose` flag when running the script to also print (but not log) non-matches.
+The filter name should be one listed in `config.filters`.  `-v` / `--verbose` instructs the program to print (but not log) non-matches.
+All matches will be printed to the command line, and will be logged in accordance with your `config.LOG_LEVEL`.